Revealing Limitation in the Standard Cosmological Model: A Redshift-Dependent Hubble Constant from Fast Radio Bursts: Conclusion

-We conclude that the expansion history of the Universe cannot be fully captured by $\Lambda$CDM framework with a static cosmological constant, and hence, tackling problems like the Hubble tension demands a paradigm shift in our understanding of dark energy and the fundamental physics governing cosmic acceleration.
+These findings suggest that the Hubble tension may originate from the limitations inherent to the $\Lambda$CDM model, particularly its treatment of dark energy as a cosmological constant, rather than from systematic observational errors, advocating for the exploration of more general cosmological models even in the late Universe.
+Thus the expansion history of the Universe might not be fully captured by $\Lambda$CDM framework with a static cosmological constant, and hence, tackling problems like the Hubble tension might require better understanding of dark energy dynamics and the fundamental physics governing cosmic acceleration.